rakanWen/rakanWen/README.md

 - 👋 Hi, I’m @rakanWen
 - 👀 I’m interested in Dialogue System
+- 💻 A Fuxi NLP intern at Netease, used to be an Ant group intern for recommendation
-- 📫 How to reach me：Email(xfwen@hust.edu.cn/wenxiaofei1999@gmail.com)
+- 📫 How to reach me：Email(xfwen@hust.edu.cn)